slatron/slatron.github.io/_posts/2021-03-20-walk-unafraid-4.md

 ### Vocal Discoveries
 I'm picking up on more of Michael's vocal tics.
 In the pre-chorus, he anchors his voice on a lower D. He naturally resolves on that note after each word on the D chord.
 I'm not sure if it's something he's doing purposely as much as it's the way his voice naturally rests at the end of shorter phrases.

+It's very difficult to pull off.
+I got something close by jumping down to the D on some of those parts, but there's something in Michael's transitions that comes off so clean.
+After a couple months of singing, I'm remembering all the proper ways to support breath.
+Keeping up with some of these long phrases is a chore.
+Especially with the uncommon meter Michael uses.

+It's getting a bit more comfortable hearing my own voice on these tracks.
+My goal for each lead vocal is to get a take that I can stand to hear with no EQ or effects.
+That way I have a good starting point going into mixing.

+### E-Bow Replacements
+I was able to get a decent e-bow sound on my NS violin.
+It's an electric played with a bow, so seemed natural enough.
+Putting some heavy distrotion on it made it virtually unrecognizable as a violin.
+For fun, I added a more traditional fiddle part on the third verse.
+You can her a snippet of it at the end with the high repeated piano notes.

 ### Final Tracks (28)
 Vocals (12)
 - Main vocal composited